Non-Allais Paradox and Context-Dependent Risk Attitudes: Empirical Evidence: Worst-Outcome-Shift

+The interpretation of choice reversals across ten rows may, however, be more complicated than the Allais reversal with two tasks.
+Potential problems that may arise when participants switch between columns more than once include irregular switching (\textcite{Chew2022}) and a preference for randomization (\textcite{Agranov2017, Feldman2022}).
+While multiple switching may genuinely reflect richer structure in preferences that is not captured by standard models, our main objective is to document the WS regularity, not to identify the source of such behavior.
+Restricting attention to single-switch behavior in Stage 1 where we only vary the size of the worst outcome lets us use the switching location as a coarse interval estimate of \( d \) under mild monotonicity assumptions.

-In this spirit, to facilitate the interpretation of the disappointment threshold \(d\) and the tolerance threshold \( \tau \), we restricted participants to making only one switch in the experiment.\footnote{We allowed participants to switch freely between the two columns in the first two of our pilot sessions.
-We discuss the pilot sessions in the appendix.} That is, we asked participants to draw a line above which they would prefer Option A and below which they would prefer Option B and vice versa.
-They can do so by clicking one of the arrows displayed in the center column of the table.
-This restriction allows us to interpret the switching point with respect to the context more easily.
-For example, assuming a binary ECU, a switch between Task \(k\) and Task \(k+1\) implies that the threshold \(d\) falls between the worst outcome in Task \(k\) and the worst outcome in Task \(k+1\): \( d \in (44 \times k, 44 \times (k+1))\).
+For this reason, we restricted participants to making only one switch in the main sessions for more straightforward interpretability of data\footnote{We allowed participants to switch freely across rows in the first two pilot sessions.
+We report them in Appendix~\ref{app:unrestricted-switching}.
+We return to the multiple switching behavior as a future direction in Section~\ref{sec:remark}.}.
+Participants were instructed to draw a line on the table, indicating the row at which they would switch from preferring Option A to preferring Option B (or vice versa), rather than making independent decisions in each row.
+Participants can move a single cutoff up or down by clicking one of the arrows displayed in the center column of the table.
+All rows above the cutoff were assigned to one option and all rows below to the other.
+This restriction allows us to interpret the switching point with respect to the payoff threshold more easily.
+Assuming a binary ECU, a switch between Task \(k\) and Task \(k+1\) implies that the threshold \(d\) falls between the worst outcome in Task \(k\) and the worst outcome in Task \(k+1\): \( d \in (44 \times k, 44 \times (k+1))\).

-We present another table of ten tasks in Stage 2.
-In particular, we construct the lotteries in the following format using the estimated \(d\) from Stage 1,
+We present another table of ten rows in Stage 2.
+Unlike Stage 1, here we fix the prizes but vary the probabilities placed on the disappointing outcome.
+More specifically, we construct lotteries with hypothetically not-disappointing prizes above individual specific threshold \(d\), using the Stage 1 switching location as its coarse estimate\footnote{For participants who do not switch within the 10-row range, we code the implied threshold as lying above the design grid by assigning it to the upper endpoint plus one increment; we apply the same convention when constructing \( \tau \) after Stage 2.}.
+The lotteries we used in the experiment has the following format: